Idris Kanu: Barnet

+Kanu in Barnet colours in 2025.

 On 1 September 2022, Kanu signed a two-year contract with National League club Barnet for an undisclosed fee.
 He earned praise from Peterborough chairman Darragh MacAnthony for taking a paycut from his £1,700 per week salary in order to play regular football with Barnet.
 Kanu put Barnet into the second round of the FA Cup with a headed goal in the first round replay at Chelmsford City on 14 November.
 Kanu was named the BFC Supporters' Association Player of the Month for November.
 He scored eight goals in 37 league games in the 2022–23 season, helping the club to qualify for the play-offs with a fifth-place finish.
 They were beaten by Boreham Wood at The Hive Stadium at the quarter-final stage, in a game where Kanu had a header cleared off the goalmouth.

 In January 2025, Barnet rejected bids for Kanu from League Two clubs Carlisle United and Bromley as manager Andy Woodman wanted to keep Barnet in the title race.
 He remained to play 38 league games in the 2024–25 season as Barnet won promotion back to the EFL as champions of the National League.
+He went on to sign a new contract with the club.
+He was named as BFC Supporters' Association Player of the Month for August 2025.
 He made five key passes, one assist, and four tackles in a 3–0 win over Grimsby Town on 20 September, securing himself a place in the EFL Team of the Week.
+He was again in the Team of the Week for a dominant attacking display, which included a goal and an assist, in a 3–1 win at Walsall on 7 February.
+He featured 47 times in the 2025–26 campaign, scoring two goals.